-The private corrections industry has played an increasingly important role in addressing U.S. detention and correctional needs over the past five years.
-Since year-end 2000, the number of federal inmates held at private correctional and detention facilities has increased over 50 percent.
-At midyear 2005, the private sector housed approximately 14.4% of federal inmates.
-Approximately 57% of the estimated 2.2 million individuals incarcerated in the United States at year-end 2004 were held in state prisons.
-At midyear 2005, the private sector housed approximately 6% of all state inmates.
-In addition to our strong position in the U.S. market, we are the only publicly traded U.S. correctional company with international operations.
-We believe that our existing international presence positions us to capitalize on growth opportunities within the private corrections and detention industry in new and established international markets
+With prison populations growing at 3% to 5% a year, the private corrections industry has played an increasingly important role in addressing U.S. detention and correctional needs.
+The number of State and Federal prisoners housed in private facilities increased 10.1% since mid-year 2005 with states such as Texas, Indiana, Colorado and Florida accounting for more than half of the increase.
+At June 2006, approximately 7.2% of the estimated 1.6 million State and Federal prisoners incarcerated in the United States were held in private facilities, up from 6.5% in 2000.
+In addition to our strong positions in Texas and Florida and in the U.S. market in general, we are the only publicly traded U.S. correctional company with international operations.
+With the existing operations in South Africa and Australia and the management of the 198-bed Campsfield House Immigration Removal Centre in the United Kingdom beginning in the Second Quarter of 2006, we believe that our international presence positions us to capitalize on growth opportunities within the private corrections and detention industry in new and established international markets.

-We intend to pursue a diversified growth strategy by winning new clients and contracts, expanding our government services portfolio and pursuing selective acquisition opportunities.
+We intend to pursue a diversified growth strategy by winning new customers and contracts, expanding our government services portfolio and pursuing selective acquisition opportunities.
 We achieve organic growth through competitive bidding that begins with the issuance by a government agency of a request for proposal, or RFP.
 We primarily rely on the RFP process for organic growth in our U.S. and international corrections operations as well as in our mental health and residential treatment services.
 We believe that our long operating history and reputation have earned us credibility with both existing and prospective clients when bidding on new facility management contracts or when renewing existing contracts.
 Our success in the RFP process has resulted in a pipeline of new projects with significant revenue potential.
-In 2006, we announced 10 new projects representing 4,934 beds.
-In addition to pursuing organic growth through the RFP process, we will from time to time selectively consider the financing and construction of new facilities or expansions to existing facilities on a speculative basis without having a signed contract with a known client.
+In 2007, we announced 7 new contracts including a contract to reactivate the LaSalle Detention Facility in Jena, Louisiana.
+The new contracts represent 5,713 new beds.
+In addition, the Company has announced the expansion of 4 facilities in 2007 which will provide 1,778 additional beds.
+This compares to the 10 new projects announced in 2006 representing 4,934 new beds.
+In addition to pursuing organic growth through the RFP process, we will from time to time selectively consider the financing and construction of new facilities or expansions to existing facilities on a speculative basis without having a signed contract with a known customer.
 We also plan to leverage our experience to expand the range of government-outsourced services that we provide.
 We will continue to pursue selected acquisition opportunities in our core services and other government services areas that meet our criteria for growth and profitability.